Technical Analysis (TA)

 Historically, program trading was restricted to big investors, but several brokerages are now offering program trading software for small investors.
 TD Ameritrade Holding Corp. is planning on providing automated trading to its customers very soon.
 Fidelity Investments provides Wealth Lab Pro software where investors can program their own algorithms based on historical data and 600 market indicators, or choose from about 1,000 quantitative strategies already programmed into the software.
 TradeStation claims that investor interest is high and growing.
 Interactive Brokers provides forums where program traders can exchange ideas for new algorithms, or provide their ideas to new investors.
 Some brokerages are offering a less risky strategy by simply sending alerts based on preset market parameters.
 Most brokerages prudently allow only active investors with a substantial minimum in their accounts to program trade.

-Alas, program trading, like technical analysis, and throwing darts at a list of securities, only works some of the time for the lucky few.
-Since program trading doesn't take into account company fundamentals, it is, by necessity, based on historical patterns, and if one can profit by simply repeating past strategies, then we can all be rich by simply following the most successful algorithms.
-But this can't work, because trading doesn't create new wealth—it only transfers wealth from 1 trader to another, so in any given trade, somebody wins, but somebody else must lose, although it may not be immediately evident who is who.
+Alas, program trading, like technical analysis and throwing darts at a list of securities, only works some of the time for the lucky few.
+Since program trading doesn't consider company fundamentals, it is, by necessity, based on historical patterns, and if one can profit by simply repeating past strategies, then we can all be rich by simply following the most successful algorithms.
+But this can't work, because trading doesn't create new wealth — it only transfers wealth from 1 trader to another, so in any given trade, somebody wins while somebody else loses, although it may not be immediately evident who is who.

 There is one group, however, who will be consistent winners with program trading, and that's the brokerages, as they reap the increased commission income that comes with program trading.